Brandawg93/PeaNUT/README.md

 **Answer:** If you are using a Networked File Share, please see [#142](https://github.com/Brandawg93/PeaNUT/issues/142).

+**Question:** Why can't I see multiple NUT devices on the display?

+**Answer:** In order for PeaNUT to display multiple NUT devices, each UPS must have a unique identifier in the corresponding NUT configuration file.
+Make sure each UPS device has a distinct name/identifier in your NUT configuration to avoid conflicts and ensure proper display of all devices.

 ## Tested Devices

 [A wiki](https://github.com/Brandawg93/PeaNUT/wiki/Tested-UPS-Devices) has been compiled of tested UPS devices.
 Feel free to look there for your device or add your device to the list by submitting an issue with the `tested device` label.